charredUtensil/groundhog/src/core/lore/graphs/orders.md

 P40 --> P163
 P41["[anchorIsBlackout]"]
 P41 --> P42
-P42["We found a cavern with unusual geomagnetic properties.
-We believe it will have plenty of Energy Crystals<br/>We're sending you to a cavern deep within the planet where we've been picking up unusual magnetic readings"]
+P42["&bull; We found a cavern with unusual geomagnetic properties.
+We believe it will have plenty of Energy Crystals<br/>&bull; We're sending you to a cavern deep within the planet where we've been picking up unusual magnetic readings"]
 P42 --> P43
 P42 --> P44
 P42 --> P45